LeanModels/DFloat11/README.md

 model = DFloat11ModelForCausalLM.from_pretrained(
     "<huggingface-model-name>",
     "<path-to-dfloat11-model>",
-    device_map='auto',
+    device_map="auto",
 )

-# model is ready to use like a regular huggingface model
+# The model behaves like a regular HuggingFace CausalLM
 ```

+## 🧠 Contributions

+This work is brought to you by the team at Rice University and [xMAD.ai](https://xmad.ai/).

+The GPU kernel was designed and implemented by [Tianyi Zhang](https://github.com/tonyzhang617).

 ## 📚 Citation